ja-guzzle/docs/docs/Tutorials/Ingest Data from Local file system to MySQL Database.md

 ## Perform Validations and Transformations on the Dataset to check the accuracy of Data

 The next step would be to perform Validations and Transformations on the Data.
 This is done to mitigate any project defects and will produce the best results possible.
-Guzzle helps in making Data Engineering a much quicker process as it Automates the Validation Process.
+Guzzle helps in making Data Integration a much quicker process as it Automates the Validation Process.

 1. Enter the Name of the Column you would like to perform the Validation or Transformation on.